bnspalding/dictionary/README.md

 dictionary, like the one you might find on your bookshelf, is ordered alphabetically by text.

+An Entry is a data structure that contains:

+- text - the textual representation of the entry
+- pronunciation - the spoken representation of the entry
+- definitions: - a set of (meaning, part of speech) pairs for the entry.

 The uniqueness of entries is based on their representation, which is their textual representation and spoken representation together.
 Some example entries might be: